foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000047_nixos_framework_laptop_installation_meditation_guide.md

 ### **Phase 1: Entering Sacred Technical Space (10 minutes)**

 **🔌 Power On Ritual:**
-1. Hold your ThinkPad with gratitude for its faithful service
+1. Hold your Framework laptop with gratitude for its faithful service
 2. Power on while setting intention for pure, reproducible computing
 3. Enter BIOS/UEFI with reverence for the hardware-software interface
 4. Configure boot settings mindfully - secure boot off, UEFI mode enabled